 While there, our mission was also chronicled by VTV4’s Linku Xavier, producer & host, with NOJ’s Mission on EXPAT LIVING

-You can also read an extended version of this article at My EzineArticles Page
+You can also read an extended version of this article in Vietnam – My Lessons Learned in Leadership.

-I would be capturing them in action for a 30 minute documentary about this registered charity on this specific misison of March 2014.
+I would be capturing them in action for a 30 minute documentary about this registered charity on this specific mission of March 2014.
 Of course, I jumped at this opportunity.
-NOJF works with children with #cerebralpalsy by revolutionizing the care, treatment, understanding and acceptance of cerebral palsy mainly in Vietnam.
+NOJF works with children with #cerebralpalsy by revolutionizing the care, treatment, understanding, and acceptance of cerebral palsy mainly in Vietnam.